Knysna is a famous tourist town on the Garden Route in the Western Cape Province of South Africa.

-Like many small, South African towns, Knysna expresses great disparity between the rich and the poor.
-Because she’s a small town, based mostly on hills and bluffs that look down on the Knysna Estuary, the contrast can be highly visible with housing prices varying from R30,000 to R25-million within a scant 5km.
+Like many small, South African towns, there’s great disparity between the rich and the poor.
+Based mostly on hills and bluffs that look down on the estuary, the contrast can be highly visible with housing prices varying from R30,000 to R25-million within a scant 5km.
 After the 2008 stock crash, the economic return to reality has witnessed the middle class shrinking with many white people leaving for the cities.
 Wages are low and unemployment high (with the coloured population hit hardest at 50%).
 Alcohol and drug abuse (mostly tik) is highest among the poor.

 Knysna is one of South Africa’s most well loved tourist destinations.
 For overseas travellers, she’s a particular favourite for the Germans and Dutch.

-The Knysna Loerie is the unofficial icon of Knysna.
+The Knysna Loerie is the unofficial icon of the town.
 It is, in fact, a large turaco and is only found in the forests of southern and eastern South Africa, and Swaziland.
-In Knysna, it is regularly seen outside the city centre.
+It’s regularly seen outside the city centre.
 With green plumage and red underwings, the Knysna Loerie is an incredibly beautiful sight to behold.